 “College recruiting is instrumental in finding our new talent.
 It has a tremendous impact on DPR because we are building for the future.
 We are looking for people who embody our core values and have a genuine passion for construction, even if they don’t have a lot of experience yet,” said Rocky Moss, DPR’s national college recruiting champion.

 And it’s working.
 One-third of our business unit leaders started their careers as DPR college recruits.
-In 2015, 83% of interns offered a full-time position accepted, and less than 1% of our 2015 college recruits involuntarily separated from DPR.
-9% voluntarily separated, for reasons like returning back to school or moving to another state where DPR is not currently located.
+In 2015, 83 percent of interns offered a full-time position accepted, and less than 1 percent of our 2015 college recruits involuntarily separated from DPR.
+9 percent voluntarily separated, for reasons like returning back to school or moving to another state where DPR is not currently located.

 “If you can do Class-4 rapids together, it really shows you that you can solve problems together in a real-world environment too.
 When they go back to their work lives, teams that have gone through these experiences feel more enjoyment, have each other’s backs and more camaraderie than when they left,” said Mike Humphrey.
 (Photo courtesy: Daniel Berson)

 After Humphrey became a full-time project engineer on DPR’s first ground-up project, he continued to grow with DPR, becoming a project manager, preconstruction manager, part of the San Francisco Regional Management Team, regional manager of DPR’s San Francisco office and now, member of DPR’s Management Committee focusing on talent management, HR, training and recruiting.

 “All we have is our people; we don’t sell a product.
 It starts with identifying them, hiring them, taking care of them as whole people, and tailoring opportunities to the individual, not pretending everyone is the same,” said Humphrey.